All students work through Student Employment

 As a result of this policy, departments are at liberty to hire FWS and WW student employees concurrently, maintaining 70% of its Student Employment budget for FWS student employees.

-International students who have registered with Student Financial Services (SFS), (i.e., secured social security numbers and completed work forms) are eligible to work on campus.
+International students are eligible to work on campus.
 International students who qualify for college financial assistance are offered Wheaton International Work-study awards (WIWS).
 They receive the same priority for jobs as students who receive federal work-study awards (FWS).
 Although they are included in a department's Wheaton Work allocation, the department may request a transfer of funds be made from its Federal Work-study allocation for WIWS recipients they hire.

 International students who do not qualify for WIWS awards are given Wheaton Work (WW) awards.
 They are hired using the same procedures as those used for other students with WW awards.
 Their wages are paid from a department's WW allocation.
 Please consider, however, that these international students may not work off campus when hiring non aided students.

-Wages students earn as Resident Assistants (RA) are not deducted from their annual work-study allotments.
-Therefore, RAs, with the approval of the Associate Director of Student Life, may work in one on-campus position in addition to their RA position without penalty.
-Wages earned in an additional position will be paid through the college Payroll Office and deducted from work-study allotments.
+Wages students earn as Hall Staff are not deducted from students' annual work awards.
+Therefore, Hall Staff may work in one on-campus position in addition to their Hall Staff position without penalty.
+Wages earned in an additional position will be paid through the College Payroll Office and are deducted from work awards.

 Students who wish to obtain off-campus employment are encouraged to use the services of the Career Center, located in the Kollett Center for Collaborative Learning.
 Food Services and the Old Town Hall Bookstore are designated as "off-campus" employers, consistent with Wheaton's treatment of all for-profit vendors on campus.
 Wheaton students who work in food service and Bookstore positions are paid for those positions by each employer, not Wheaton.
 Therefore, wages earned in a food service or Bookstore position will not be deducted from students' on-campus work awards.
 This means that students who wish to earn more than their on-campus work allotments may do so by working at either employer.